The C-Section procedure is a surgical process that requires an incision to be made on the mother’s abdomen to lift the baby from the womb.

 The C-Section Procedure – Step by Step

-If your C-Section has been planned, you will be taken to a C-Section preparation room to prepare for your surgery.
+Once it been determined that you will need a C-Section you will be taken to a C-Section preparation room to prepare for your surgery.
 This is where you’ll be hooked up to a fetal monitor so that the doctors and the nurses can observe the baby and her vital signs.

 Next you will be given your pain medication which will be an epidural or spinal.
 This type of anesthesia will numb your body from about your waist area to your feet allowing you to remain awake during the procedure.
 Here’s more information on the differerence between epidural and Spinal Anesthesia.

 If your doctor determines that you should not be awake you will be administered a local anesthesia and you will not be awake at all.